ashleyh/unaizalakain.github.io/_posts/2013-12-19-self-referenced-template-inheritance-with-django.markdown

 template is extended from within another template.

-This ``find_template`` function is responsible for iterating over the configured loaders, ask for a particular template and return the first template it comes across, raising a ``TemplateNotFound`` exception otherwise.
+This ``find_template`` function is responsible for iterating over the configured loaders, asking for a particular template.
+It returns the first template it comes across, or raises a ``TemplateNotFound`` exception if there are none.

-Each of those default loaders (leaving the cache loader aside for the moment) has a list of places to look for for a particular template.
+Each of those default loaders (leaving the cache loader aside for the moment) has a list of places to look for a particular template.
 In the case of the app loader, those places will be the different apps specified in ``INSTALLED_APPS`` and, in the case of the filesystem loader, those places will be the system directories specified in the ``TEMPLATE_DIRS`` setting.